vijay120/foodtruck/README.md

 That said, I do love this project: https://github.com/vijay120/boxdrop

-I do because people use it (its a google extension) and it learnt the internals of the OAuth2.0 code flow.
+I do because people use it (its a google extension) and I learnt the internals of the OAuth2.0 code flow.

 Resume